dvbest/cyber-sentinel/README.md

 # cyber-sentinel
 Navy Intelligence veteran transitioning to Cyber Security.
-Completed Google Professional Cyber Security Certificate, currently studying CS50 at Harvard and for CompTIA Security+.
-Showcasing coding skills and projects in Python, threat analysis, incident response, and security frameworks.
+Completed Google Professional Cyber Security Certificate, currently studying Cyber Security at the University of Pittsburgh after spending some time in the CS50 at Harvard.
+Also studying for CompTIA a+ and Security+.
+I will be showcasing coding skills and projects in Python, threat analysis, incident response, and security frameworks.